culanomeara/adventureswithwood/README.md

 ### PEP8 (PYTHON)

-Due to the closure of the PEP8 Python Validation online site, I used the new [Code Institute Python Linter](https://pep8ci.herokuapp.com/) to test all of the Adventures With Wood python code files.
+I used the new [Code Institute Python Linter](https://pep8ci.herokuapp.com/) to test all of the Adventures With Wood python code files.

 #### urls.py
 Passed without error